 - Cattle & Other Animal Trespassing By-law

-- Construction, Alternation, Repair, Moving or Demolition of Buildings or Structures By-law
+- Construction, Alteration, Repair, Moving and Demolition of Buildings

 - Graffiti By-law

 - Noise Control By-law